 Temko Heart is a super simple origami heart shown to me by the late Florence Temko.
-It is made from a square sheet of paper and you will need to tear the paper a little bit.
+It is made from a square sheet of paper and you will need to cut or tear the paper a little bit.

 Don’t panic.
 Original Japanese origami models were made with paper with small cuts.
 This is most evident in the 1797 book, “Folding of 1000 Cranes“ (Senbazuru Orikata).
 Here, interconnected paper cranes are made from a single sheet of paper which was cut but they are still connected by a small section of uncut paper.